TRUST-UP: Trustworthy Reinforcement learning Using Safe Techniques for UAV Pursuit: Simulation Results

-Figures~\ref{plot-a} and~\ref{plot-b} demonstrate that under the CSRL algorithm, both pursuer $1$ and pursuer $2$ maintain their control inputs within the input constraint $\kappa$ in the second experiment.
+Figures~\ref{plot-a} and~\ref{plot-b} demonstrate that under the TRUST-UP algorithm, both pursuer $1$ and pursuer $2$ maintain their control inputs within the input constraint $\kappa$ in the second experiment.
 Around $t=125$s, when the targets exhibit evasive maneuvers, the input constraint temporarily increases to accommodate the stronger control effort required to ensure sensing safety.
 During normal tracking phases, the input constraint effectively regulates the control input, preventing unstable nominal control signals and ensuring smooth operation.
-Figures~\ref{plot-c} and~\ref{plot-d} show that the CSRL algorithm enables both pursuer $1$ and pursuer $2$ to maintain the required safe collision radius and sensing range with their respective target agents.
+Figures~\ref{plot-c} and~\ref{plot-d} show that the TRUST-UP algorithm enables both pursuer $1$ and pursuer $2$ to maintain the required safe collision radius and sensing range with their respective target UAVs.
 This ensures that the pursuers achieve safe and effective target tracking, even under challenging conditions.
-The results validate that the CSRL algorithm not only satisfies input constraints and safety requirements $\C_{u,i}$ in~\eqref{C3}, $\C_{c,i}$ in~\eqref{C1} and $\C_{s,i}$ in~\eqref{C2} for all pursuit agents, but also improves the stability and robustness of target pursuit, making it suitable for scenarios with external disturbances and dynamic targets.
+The results validate that our TRUST-UP algorithm not only satisfies input constraints and safety requirements $\C_{u,i}$ in~\eqref{C3}, $\C_{c,i}$ in~\eqref{C1} and $\C_{s,i}$ in~\eqref{C2} for all pursuit UAVs, but also improves the stability and robustness of target pursuit, making it suitable for scenarios with external disturbances and dynamic targets. {We further compared TRUST-UP CBF-QP with an input constrained CBF-QP technique~\cite{ames2019control} under identical simulation settings.
+TRUST-UP reduced the mean QP solving time from $0.695$ms to $0.597$ms ($14.1$\%), indicating improved online computational efficiency.}